annaduan09/musa-5000-assignment-1/Assignment1.md

 * **Poverty**: Number of households with income below poverty level (NBELPOV100)
 * **Median household income** (MEDHHINC)

-While these indicators offer a foundational perspective on the socioeconomic climate of a neighborhood, they also historically serve as robust predictors of housing prices.
-Urban planning theories often posit that neighborhoods with elevated levels of education and income typically display higher housing values, given the residents' purchasing power.
-However, the reverse causality, wherein the influx of affluent and educated residents propels property values, cannot be ignored.
+Not only do these indicators offer a foundational perspective on the socioeconomic climate of a neighborhood, but they also historically serve as robust predictors of housing prices.
+Urban planning theories often posit that neighborhoods with elevated levels of education and income typically display higher home values, given residents' greater purchasing power.
+However, the reverse causality, wherein the influx of affluent and educated residents propels higher property values, cannot be ignored.

-Our regression analysis discerns that the aforementioned variables explain approximately 66% of the variance in the log-transformed median home values within Philadelphia.
-Notably, educational attainment (PCTBACHMOR) emerges as the paramount predictor.
+Our regression analysis found that the aforementioned variables explain approximately 66% of the variance in log-transformed median home values within Philadelphia.
+Notably, educational attainment (PCTBACHMOR) emerges as the strongest predictor.
 Yet, a critical observation lies in the spatial heteroscedasticity, signifying high clustering in errors.
-This hints at our model's diminished predictive power in certain localized contexts.
+This hints at our model's lower predictive power in certain local contexts.

-Considering these insights, it becomes imperative for urban planners and researchers to delve deeper.
-A holistic, city-wide model necessitates further exploration to capture the intricate dynamics influencing housing values across diverse Philadelphia neighborhoods.
+Considering these insights, it behooves urban planners and researchers to delve deeper -- a holistic, city-wide model necessitates further exploration to capture the intricate dynamics influencing housing values across Philadelphia's diverse neighborhoods.

 # Methods
 ## Data cleaning
-The data underpinning this analysis is sourced from the American Community Survey 5-year estimates, a product of the US Census Bureau.
+The data underpinning this analysis are sourced from the American Community Survey 5-year estimates, a product of the US Census Bureau.

 The initial dataset encompassed block groups within Philadelphia, tallying to 1816 observations.
-In ensuring the robustness and relevance of our analysis, certain block groups were prudently excluded based on the following criteria:
+To ensure the robustness and relevance of our analysis, certain block groups were prudently excluded based on the following criteria:

 * Block groups with a population count of less than 40.
-* Block groups devoid of any housing units.
+* Block groups without any housing units.
 * Block groups where the median house value fell below the threshold of $10,000.
 * A specific block group in North Philadelphia identified to have an anomalously high median house value outlier.

-Following this meticulous cleaning procedure, the dataset was refined down to 1720 observations.
-To bolster the depth of our analysis and facilitate visualization, we incorporated a shapefile demarcating Philadelphia's block groups and subsequently merged it with our core dataframe.
+With this cleaning procedure, the dataset was refined down to 1720 observations.
+To bolster the depth of our analysis and facilitate visualization, we incorporated a shapefile demarcating Philadelphia's block groups and merged it with our core dataframe.

 ## Exploratory data analysis
-Prior to the comprehensive regression analysis, it's imperative to conduct a preliminary exploration of the dataset.
-This entails a scrutiny of summary statistics coupled with a detailed examination of the distribution patterns of our chosen independent and dependent variables.
-One of the pivotal aspects in regression analysis is the potential multicollinearity among predictors.
+Prior to comprehensive regression analysis, we conduct a preliminary exploration of the dataset.
+This entails a scrutiny of summary statistics coupled with a detailed look at the distributions of our chosen independent and dependent variables.
+An important problem to investigate in regression analysis is potential multicollinearity among predictors.
 To assess this, correlations between each independent variable are computed.

 Correlation serves as a quantitative gauge of the mutual relationship between two variables.
 The sample correlation coefficient, denoted by *r*, is bounded within -1 and 1.
-An *r* value of -1 signifies a perfect negative correlation, whereas an *r* value of 1 indicates a perfect positive correlation.
-A positive value suggests a direct proportional relationship between the variables, and conversely, a negative value denotes an inverse relationship.
-A correlation coefficient resting at 0 conveys the absence of any discernible linear relationship between the paired variables.
-The mathematical formulation for the sample correlation coefficient *r* is as follows:
+An *r* value of -1 indicates a perfect negative correlation, whereas an *r* value of 1 indicates a perfect positive correlation.
+A positive value denotes a direct proportional relationship between the variables, and conversely, a negative value denotes an inverse relationship.
+A correlation coefficient of 0 shows the lack of any discernible linear relationship between the paired variables.
+The mathematical formula for the sample correlation coefficient *r* is as follows:

 $$r = \frac{n(\Sigma xy)-(\Sigma x)(\Sigma y)}{\sqrt{[n\Sigma x^{2}-(\Sigma x)^{2}][n\Sigma y^{2}-(\Sigma y)^{2}]}}$$
 Where:

 - **\( n \)** is the number of paired data points.
 - **\( \Sigma xy \)** is the sum of the products of the paired observations of x and y.
 - **\( \Sigma x \)** and **\( \Sigma y \)** are the sums of the x scores and y scores, respectively.